 Is the guarantor happy to step in if anything goes wrong?

-At the end of the day it is up to you and your guarantor to decide whether or not a guarantor loan is a suitable option.
-If you need any more information on how guarantor loans work or how much the repayments would be you can speak to one of our loan experts who will be happy to help.
+At the end of the day it is up to you and your guarantor to decide whether this is the type of loan you want.
+If you need any more information on how this finance type works or how much the repayments would be you can speak to one of our loan experts who will be happy to help.

-Having a guarantor on the loan means that if you go into a debt management plan, individual voluntary arrangement (IVA) or in extreme cases go bankrupt the guarantor will still be liable for the outstanding loan balance.
+Having a guarantor on the loan, whether they are a homeowner or a tenant, means that if you go into a debt management plan, individual voluntary arrangement (IVA) or in extreme cases go bankrupt the guarantor will still be liable for the outstanding loan balance.
 It is not written off by the lender.

 This means that if you do find yourself in one of the situations mentioned above you may want to consider continuing your guarantor loan repayments so that your guarantor does not have to take full responsibility.

-In the case that you physically can’t repay the debt, then the guarantor will need to step in and help out.
-If the guarantor finds themselves in a situation where they are also in one of the positions above then the lender will make a decision on how best to proceed.
+In the case that you physically can’t repay the debt, then the guarantor will need to step in and help.
+If the guarantor finds themselves in a situation where they are also in one of the positions above, then the lender will decide on how best to proceed.

-In the grand scheme of things, guarantor loans sit in the middle when it comes interest charged.
-They can be, for example, a lot more cost effective than a bank overdraft or a short term instalment loan with interest rates in the hundreds or even thousands – as the interest charged is a lot lower.
-Then again they can be a lot more expensive than a bank loan or similar with rates from around 3%.
+In the grand scheme of things, loans with a guarantor sit in the middle when it comes interest charged.
+They can be, for example, a lot more cost effective than a bank overdraft or a short-term instalment loan with interest rates in the hundreds or even thousands – as the interest charged is a lot lower.
+Then again, they can be a lot more expensive than a bank loan or similar with rates from around 3%.

-When explaining what a guarantor loan is it was explained that a guarantor helps limit the risk to the lender.
+When explaining what a guarantor loan is, I was explained that a guarantor helps limit the risk to the lender.
 Another way they limit the risk is to charge an interest rate that will offset the possibility of the money not being repaid.
 All lenders experience “bad debt” and the interest charged will often reflect the chances of this happening.

-A great way to limit the expense of a guarantor loan is to only borrow the amount you actually need over a short length of time.
+A great way to limit the expense of debt in general is to only borrow the amount you need over the shortest length of time.
 This means you can keep your repayments affordable and ensure you are not being charged a large amount of interest over the life of the loan.

-A number of lenders now offer guarantor loans.
+Several lenders now offer loans with a guarantor.
 We work with the following to find you the best option depending on your circumstances.